husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 )
 ```

-## Setup object recognition ##
+## Setting up object recognition ##

 ### a. stream video to "/localimg" topic ###
-Open new tab in a terminal inside your virtual machine (ubuntu-vm) and type (if your host name for smarthpone is "myphone1"):
+Open new tab in the terminal inside your virtual machine (ubuntu-vm) and type (if your host name for smarthpone is "myphone1"):

 `rosrun image_transport republish compressed in:=/myphone1/camera1/image out:=/localimg`

-### b. learn object that will be followed by the robot ###
+### b. learn the object which will be followed by the robot ###

-1. create a file "find.launch" on the Desktop at ubuntu-vm machine and paste the following code to it:
+1. Create a file called "find.launch" on your Desktop at ubuntu-vm machine and paste the following code inside:
 ```
 <launch>
     <node pkg="find_object_2d" type="find_object_2d" name="find_object_2d">